 buy italy sim card

-For most travelers, getting an Italy SIM card is highly recommended.
+For most travelers, getting an Italy SIM card is highly recommended among these mobile internet options in Italy.
 With a local SIM, you can:

 • Access Google Maps for navigation